mikeizbicki/cmc-csci040/README.md

        Keep working on them until you get 100%.

     1. Projects have TONs of extra credit opportunities.

+        Lots of "choose your own adventure" style assignments where you get to decide which tasks you want to complete.

         In the past, some students have:
             1. ended the course with a 150%,
             1. choosen not to complete certain projects because they would get an A without completing them,